Stephon Clark has hashtag, #LastOne, and movement to stop police shootings

 "They had him pinned down," recalled Brown.
 "How can you not prosecute that?
 It’s not that we don’t want to trust you, the police.
 It’s just that you have given us so many reasons and situations not to trust you."

 Tiffany Fears, 42, came from Carmichael, north of Sacramento, to support the Clark family.
-She recalled last month’s massacre at Marjory Stoneman Douglas High School in Parkland Florida and the 2015 episode in Charleston, S.C., in which white supremacist Dylann Roof murdered nine black congregants at an African-American church.
+She recalled last month’s massacre at the Florida school and the 2015 episode in Charleston, S.C., in which white supremacist Dylann Roof murdered nine black congregants at an African-American church.

 "In the church and then with this guy who killed all the kids in Florida, how did the guys with the guns walk away from that?"
 Fears asked.
 "But here, this one kid hasn’t done anything and he doesn’t walk away.
 I don’t get that.
 I just don’t get that."